Plenty-network/ve-core/docs/Architecture.md

 An `epoch` is a voting period that is a week long and ideally starts at every Thursday, 12 AM (UTC).
 When a vePLY holder votes, their voting power at 12 AM (UTC) on the past Thursday is used.

 Once a previous epoch is over, the next epoch can be started by permissionalessly calling the `next_epoch` entrypoint in `Voter`.
-Besides updating the epoch, this entrypoint also calculates and updates current PLY inflation value.
+Besides updating the epoch, this entrypoint also calculates and updates current PLY inflation value, and adds a proportional inflation to the PLY lockers.

 To claim bribes and AMM fees for a specific epoch, the vePLY holder (who has voted) can call the `claim_bribe` and `claim_fees` entrypoints respectively, in `Voter`.
 These entrypoints send internal transactions to `FeeDistributor` and associated `Bribe` contract, and they in turn transfer the required amount to the holder.

+To claim inflation, the holder can call `claim_inflation` entrypoint in `VoteEscrow`, once for every epoch.
+The inflation is added directly to the underlying lock with the bias and slope being adjusted.

 ## AMM Liquidity Provider